Manual Lymphatic Drainage Q & A

 How soon can I schedule a appointment for manual lymphatic drainage (MLD) after surgery?

 You may start lymphatic drainage 7 days after surgery.
 Anything before then you will need a doctor's release.
 You cannot have cellulitis, a hematoma, infection, or fever.
 Incisions that have not healed must be covered with a band-aide.
+You must have a medical release from your suregon's office before you schedule your session.

 How many manual lymphatic drainage sessions will I need?